 - Knife with thin blade or fin comb

 - 1 bottle of 3 percent hydrogen peroxide

 Remove and Clean the Face Panel

 The face panel (or grille cover) is a plastic or metal grate secured to the very front of your air conditioner.
 It will either be secured onto your unit with screws, clips, or tabs, or both.
 Consult your user manual for specific instructions on how to remove it.
 The filter may be housed inside the face panel on some models.
 If so, use the manufacturer's instructions for removing the filter before cleaning the face panel.

 Once the face panel—and possibly the filter—has been removed, spray the panel down with your cleaning solution and clean it off with a cloth.
 Alternatively, take it outside and spray it down with a garden hose.
 Set the face panel aside to dry while you clean the rest of the components.

 Consult your air conditioner's user manual for specific instructions on how to remove the filter.
 Some units will have the filter housed inside the face panel, while others will have the filter situated directly behind the face panel.
 Once removed, remove heavy sediment deposits with a vacuum, and wipe it down with a wet cloth to clean residual dust and debris.

 For a deeper clean, take it outside and spray it down with a garden hose.
-Set the filter aside and allow it to dry before reinstalling it, which should take 30 minutes to a couple hours.
+Set the filter aside and allow it to thoroughly dry before reinstalling it, which should take a couple of hours when flipping it over midway.

 Vacuum out the Interior